mchenggit/kabanero-event/architecture/README.md

 ### Defining triggers

 Triggers map events to actions.
 The Common Expression Language (CEL) is used to define expressions for triggers.
 Triggers are defined in one or more trigger files, consisting of:
-- A constant section to pre-define CEL variables that may be used in expression evaluations.
+- An initialize section to pre-define CEL variables that may be used in expression evaluations.
 - A permission section to determine whether an event is permitted, forbidden, or to be ignored.
 - A manifest variables section to define values for trigger independent manifest variables to be substituted when applying Kubernetes resources as part of an action.
 - A trigger section to determine what actions to apply.
 The actions include: